cjrentier/ION-NetworkConnector/README.md

 # ION - Network Connector
-This repository contains recordings to demo the ION Network Connector
+This repository contains a demo of the ION Network Connector

 ## Infor OS - ION Network Connectors: